 4. Spend time with your family and friends

-During the stressful finals season, have you been neglecting some of your relationships?
+During your stressful final exams, have you been neglecting some of your relationships?
 Use your winter break to spend time with your parents, grandparents, siblings, and friends to grow your relationships and find comfort in them while you have the time.
 Play board games, watch movies, give them an extra hug, and make memories with your loved ones to go into next semester in a positive mindset.

 5. Read a book

 Even if you aren’t a big reader, spend some time with a good book.
-Cozying up under a blanket with some hot chocolate and reading is the perfect way to spend a cold winter day.
+Cozying up under a blanket with hot chocolate and an engaging story is the perfect way to spend a cold winter day.
 Reading helps with vocabulary, memory, standardized testing, and reducing stress.
 Think of it as a mental exercise to keep you sharp during your time off.

 6. Make time to exercise